metaphyze/tarry/README.md

 ```

 ### You can get it here
-You can download the [Ubuntu version here](https://metaphyze-public.s3.amazonaws.com/tarry/releases/1.0/ubuntu/tarry) (built on Ubuntu 18.04LTS), the [Mac version here](https://metaphyze-public.s3.amazonaws.com/tarry/releases/1.0/macos/tarry) (built on macOS Mojave), and [Windows version here]()  These are all standalone executables.
+You can download the [Ubuntu version here](https://metaphyze-public.s3.amazonaws.com/tarry/releases/1.0/ubuntu/tarry) (built on Ubuntu 18.04LTS), the [Mac version here](https://metaphyze-public.s3.amazonaws.com/tarry/releases/1.0/macos/tarry) (built on macOS Mojave), and the [Windows version here](https://metaphyze-public.s3.amazonaws.com/tarry/releases/1.0/windows/tarry.exe)  These are all standalone executables.
 You don't need to install any libraries to run, but on Linux/Mac you'll need to
 ```
 chmod +x tarry
 ```
 to make them executable.

+### Or you can build it yourself
+If you want to build tarry yourself, you'll need to install Go.
+Many sites give instructions on this so I won't repeat them.
+Here's a good one: [How to Install Go on Ubuntu 18.04](https://linuxize.com/post/how-to-install-go-on-ubuntu-18-04/).
+Once Go is installed, you can build it by simply typing:

+    /home/ubuntu> go build YOUR_GO_WORK_DIR/src/tarry/tarry.go

 ### Command line options